Apartkktrain/BuildBattle/README.md

 ## Setup

-- To make a new arena do /bb make <arena>
+- To make a new arena do /bb <arena>
 - We recommend using this map https://www.mediafire.com/file/vkki8vsaf9d54kf/BuildBattle-Map.zip/file.
 - Tap All The Middle Parts of the arena (16 Spawns)
 - After you tap 16 Spawns you put the waiting lobby and you are done